Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 #### Accessing Split Mode

-- The **Split** button in the KLine chart header is visible only in fullscreen mode (triggered via the upper-right fullscreen arrow)
+- The **Split** button is now visible in both normal and fullscreen modes
+- In normal mode, clicking **Split** automatically enters fullscreen first and then enables split view
-- Click the **Split** button to enter split mode
+- In fullscreen, clicking **Split** immediately enables split view
-- Click the **Unsplit** button to exit split mode and return to single chart view
+- Click **Unsplit** to exit split mode and return to single chart view
 - **Auto-unsplit**: Split mode automatically disables when exiting fullscreen mode to ensure UI consistency

 #### Split Mode Features